-Kimberly Foss, president of Empyrion Wealth Management in Roseville, Calif., says because stocks can come with such risk, you have to ask yourself how much risk you’re willing to take.
-While that risk can be significant in the short term, it becomes lower in the long term; you should plan to hold on to any stocks for a period of three to eight years.
+Kimberly Foss, president of Empyrion Wealth Management in Roseville, California, says because stocks can come with such risk, you have to ask yourself how much risk you’re willing to take.
+While that risk can be significant in the short term, it becomes lower in the long term.
+That’s why you should plan to hold on to any stocks for a period of three to eight years.

 “You don’t want to put all of your short- or midterm cash in just one stock or one alternative,” Adam says.

-Paying down high-cost debt
+2. Paying down high-cost debt

 Bill Hammer Jr., president of the Hammer Wealth Group in Melville, N.Y., says you are essentially earning a guaranteed rate of return when you pay down debt.
 Paying off $1,000 in credit card debt at 22 percent means you’ll save at least $220 in interest in the first year.
 It could be even more if you were to carry that debt for subsequent years.

 “Mortgages and a car note might be OK, but you should be paying down anything with a double-digit interest rate,” Hammer says.